jlong4223/node-cloudinary-api/README.md

 # Node.js, Cloudinary & Multer Image-upload API

 This API was created for the purpose of learning how to use multer with cloudinary to upload and save images.
+A user can securely sign up and include a profile picture.

 ## Tech Used: